Liv-Coder/FlutLock/memory-bank/progress.md

 ## Current Status

 Implementation phase with examples and testing.
 Core script functionality has been implemented and example scripts have been created for different usage scenarios.
+Git branching strategy has been set up with main (stable) and development (ongoing work) branches.
+GitHub Actions workflow has been enhanced to support both branches.
 The tool needs comprehensive testing with real Flutter projects to validate its functionality across different environments.

 ## Known Issues